JetBrains/teamcity-aws-sns-trigger-plugin/README.md

 `%sns.message.body%` - message body from the SNS message.

-`%sns.message.attributes._name_%` - message attributes.
-Replace "_name_" with actual attribute name.
+`%sns.message.attributes.<name>%` - message attributes.
+Replace `<name>` with actual attribute name.

 Feel free to use them at your will.

 Values extracted as-is from the SNS message, so all values passed as strings (null values passed as empty strings).

+TeamCity doesn't support attributes with dot (.) symbol in the name.

+`sns.message.attributes.<name>` is a dynamically named attribute and can't be used it static context, like build configuration.
+If you want to use values from attributes in the build configuration, create custom property and initialize it via ' Trigger Configuration' -> 'Build Customization' -> 'Build Parameters'

 # Build